wjramos/node-aws-lambda-api-boilerplate/README.md

 Put your unit tests in `test`.
 The `npm test` command runs the tests using Node.

 ### npm Scripts
+- `npm start` - run development web server with api (default port 3000)

-- `npm test` - Lint the library and tests, then run the unit tests
+- `npm test` - Lint the library and tests, then run the unit tests and generate coverage reports
-- `npm run test:watch` - Continuously run the unit tests as you make changes to the source and test files themselves
+- `npm run watch` - Continuously run the unit tests as you make changes to the source and test files themselves
-- `npm run lint` - Lint the source
+- `npm run lint` - Lint the source and tests
-- `npm run lint:test` - Lint the unit tests
 - `npm run build` - Build the library
 - `npm run bundle` - Build and generate distributable bundle.zip in project root
-- `npm run coverage` - Generate a coverage report
-- `npm start` - run development web server with api (default port 3000)

 ### Linting